 Graph API Version

-The method FB.Event.subscribe() allows you to subscribe to a range of events, and define callback functions for when they fire.
+This method allows you to subscribe to a range of events, and define callback functions for when they fire.

 FB.Event.subscribe(event, callback)